swape/js-book/docs/chapter2/class.md

 console.log(bruce.fullname) // Bruce Banner
 ```

-This is a getter but you can not add new value to the `fullname` variable like this: `bruce.fullname = 'something else'`
+This is a getter, but you can not add new value to the `fullname` variable like this: `bruce.fullname = 'something else'`

 ## Setter

-Let us use the last example and add a setter so we can change the fullname value.
+Let us use the last example and add a setter, so we can change the `fullname` value.

 ```javascript
 class Human {